MaDiS: Taming Masked Diffusion Language Models for Sign Language Generation: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

 \textbf{Qualitative Comparison.} We first conduct qualitative comparisons with the previous SOTA method, SOKE \cite{zuo2025soke}, which proposes a simple autoregressive SLG model without dedicated pretraining and can only capture unidirectional contexts due to the nature of ARLMs.
 In contrast, our MaDiS is pretrained across multiple sign representation spaces and benefits from an MDLM backbone that enables bidirectional contextual modeling.
-As shown in Figure \ref{fig:qual}, our model produces more precise and natural sign motions, demonstrating better generalization across diverse hand shapes, palm orientations, single- and double-handed signs, and finger details.
+As shown in \cref{fig:qual}, our model produces more precise and natural sign motions, demonstrating better generalization across diverse hand shapes, palm orientations, single- and double-handed signs, and finger details.
+Video demos are provided in the supplement.

-\textbf{Quantitative Comparison.} As detailed in Table \ref{tab:sota_slg}, we conduct a quantitative comparison with SOTA SLG methods.
+\textbf{Quantitative Comparison.} As detailed in \cref{tab:sota_slg}, we conduct a quantitative comparison with SOTA SLG methods.
 Since we introduce two new evaluation metrics, we carefully reproduce previous works using their open-source codes \cite{saunders2020progressive,stoll2022there,jiang2023motiongpt,guo2025snapmogen,zuo2025soke} or our own reimplementations \cite{yin-etal-2024-t2s,baltatzis2024nsa}.
 MoMask++ \cite{guo2025snapmogen} is a leading human motion generation method based on a masked generation approach \cite{chang2022maskgit}.
 However, its masking schedule is heuristically determined without a theoretical foundation, and its multi-scale tokenization introduces error accumulation during inference, leading to inferior performance than SOKE.
 For fairness, we also report the performance of SOKE when using Qwen3-0.6B as the LM, instead of the originally adopted mBART-Large \cite{mbart}.
-We observe that employing Qwen3 leads to slightly better performance, which can be attributed to the larger pretraining corpus of the Qwen3 series.
-Furthermore, we report the performance of an MDLM baseline, obtained by directly training an MDLM on sign language datasets.
-Notably, even without any pretraining techniques, this baseline performs on par with SOKE, which utilizes external sign dictionaries, while offering reduced latency (Table \ref{tab:lat}).
-This highlights the potential of masked diffusion language models for SLG.
+Although both LMs have a similar size (0.6B), we observe that employing Qwen3 leads to slightly better performance, which can be attributed to the larger pretraining corpus of the Qwen3 series.

+Furthermore, we report the performance of an MDLM baseline obtained by directly training an MDLM on sign language datasets, without any of our proposed techniques (pretraining, UTC, or MoP).
+Notably, this baseline performs on par with SOKE, which utilizes external sign dictionaries, while offering 40\% higher throughout (\cref{fig:throughput}a).
+This highlights the potential of MDLMs for SLG.
 Finally, our proposed MaDiS achieves new SOTA results across the test sets of all three datasets and all evaluation metrics.